 Throughout this dissertation the relationship between project and portfolio management practices and their role in integration became clear.
+The role of project and portfolio management practices in public service innovation

 The tensions in Studies 1 and 2 highlighted the 'complexity' and 'structureless organization' of - and (sometimes) implicit awareness of - project and portfolio management in public service innovation.
 Through a practice approach, I was able to explicate the implicit points of cognitive awareness in terms of practices.
 This enabled me to present and reflect on my findings on project and portfolio management practices with the respondents as a communicative validation.
 Further exploring the conceptual framework in Study 3 has allowed me to study the most important project and portfolio management practices on a more generalizable level than in Studies 1 and 2.